 Now that we’ve covered applications, let’s get technical.
 We’ll discuss where big data comes from, the numbers it produces, the cool innovations, and the tech that makes it happen.

-Simply, traditional retail happens offline, and e-commerce happens digitally.
-E-commerce is retail, but offline retail is not e-commerce.
+Simply, traditional retail happens offline, and eCommerce happens digitally. eCommerce is considered a retail category, but traditional retail is not eCommerce.

 Success Metrics of Big Data in E-Commerce & Retail